 Before you can begin coding, you must know how the management system will be organized.
-These decisions affect your design because your design is dependent on the CSEE "site."
+These decisions affect your design because your design depends on the content management site.

-A CSEE site is an object that you use as an organizational construct for an actual online site and as an access control tool.
-When you create template assets, CS-Direct creates an entry in the SiteCatalog table for it.
-The naming convention that CS-Direct uses for the page entries for templates includes the name of the CSEE site that you are creating the template for.
+A content management site is an object that you use as an organizational construct for an actual online site and as an access control tool.
+When you create Template assets, CS-Direct creates an entry in the SiteCatalog table for it.
+The naming convention that CS-Direct uses for the page entries for templates includes the name of the content management site that you are creating the template for.
 This means that you must be consistent with site names throughout your entire content management system (development system, management system, and delivery system) and you must know the names of the sites that you are using before you begin coding.